 Because cats are predators, they prefer high-up places, and can usually sink their claws into any material to keep themselves safe from a fall.
 However, as an increasing number of cats are found in large cities with buildings made of concrete, glass, and other smooth materials, they may not be able to get a grip, and are more likely to fall and risk injury.

-- Nu Cat chewable tablets for cats is an all in...
+- Nu Cat Senior is an all in one vitamin and...

 So Can a Cat Fall From Any Height?

 According to the 1987 study, the likelihood of a cat being injured from a fall increased up to seven stories, and then actually decreased after that.
 This led many to believe that a cat could hypothetically all from any height and land unharmed.
 However, due to flaws in the research design of the 1987 study, most now believe that falls from above the seventh story (70 feet or around 21 meters) are more likely to be very dangerous.